 Maui Adventure Cruises

 These are large rafts, 37 to 49 feet long.
 They limit the number of passengers to between 34 and 38.
 They are faster than the above larger boats, and you sit closer to the water.
 So if you want a more adventurous whale watching Maui experience, this may be the right choice for you.

 Ultimate Whale Watch

 This company uses smaller boats, 30-foot inflated rafts that (like Maui Adventure) go faster than the larger boats of the other above companies.
-You sit much lower, close to water level.
+You sit much lower, close to the water level.
 They only take 18 passengers.

-See the page of Things To Do In Maui for luaus, whale watching, snorkeling, tours, helicopters, horseback riding, ATV, dinner cruises, parasailing, fishing, zipline, biking, golf, hiking, sightseeing, aquarium, road to Hana, volcano, Lahaina, lavender farm, beaches, kids and family fun, and more.
+See the page of Things To Do In Maui for luaus, whale watching, snorkeling, tours, helicopters, horseback riding, ATV, dinner cruises, parasailing, fishing, zipline, biking, golf, hiking, sightseeing, aquarium, the road to Hana, volcano, Lahaina, lavender farm, beaches, kids and family fun, and more.